OMaraLab/toucan/docs/index.rst

 Toucan
 =========================================================

-Tools and utilities that we find pretty helpful.
-This library assumes that you are using **Python 3** and has made no attempt to account for versions prior to 3.5.
+Tools and utilities that we find pretty helpful. **This library only supports Python 3.6+.**

 .. toctree::
    :maxdepth: 1